-The most widely used of the drugs derived from digitalis.
-Digoxin is used in the treatment of heart failure (reduced pumping efficiency of the heart) and certain types of arrhythmias (irregular heartbeat) such as atrial fibrillation (a rapid irregular beating of the heart muscle).
+Digoxin is the most widely used of the drugs derived from digitalis.
+It is used in the treatment of heart failure (reduced pumping efficiency of the heart) and certain types of arrhythmias (irregular heartbeat) such as atrial fibrillation (a rapid irregular beating of the heart muscle).

 Adverse effects are more likely if the potassium level in the body is low.
 Patients who are also taking diuretic drugs (and therefore are more likely to become deficient in potassium) are given regular blood tests to monitor potassium levels.